basho/basho_docs/content/riak/kv/2.0.0/setup/planning/cluster-capacity.md

 little latency between nodes as possible, as high latency leads to sub-optimal performance.

 Deploying a single Riak cluster across two datacenters is not recommended.
-If your use case requires this capability, Basho offers a [Multi Data Center Replication: Architecture][TODO LINK 1] option that is built to keep multiple Riak clusters in sync across several geographically diverse deployments.
+If your use case requires this capability, Basho offers a [Multi Data Center Replication: Architecture](../../../using/reference/v3-multi-datacenter/architecture) option that is built to keep multiple Riak clusters in sync across several geographically diverse deployments.

 * [Learn more about Riak Enterprise](http://basho.com/products/riak-overview/).